-In the typical organization, the number of people who interface directly with customers outnumber product managers 20 to 1.
-Support agents, sales reps, customer success… they all have valuable input to share.
+In the typical organization, the people who interface directly with customers outnumber product managers 20 to 1.
+Support agents, sales reps, account management and customer success – they all have valuable input to share.

 Customer X is demanding we build Y. They’ve been saying this for the past year!
 What’s the hold up!?

 The thing is, many of these inputs contain gold nuggets of user insight – information that could help your team build the right thing, and design it in the right way.

 What would it look like to have a system to automatically consolidate all these inputs in one place?